VARALAKSHMIDILLI/VSD_SQUADRON_MINI_INTERNSHIP/README.md

 * _Start_: The program begins execution.
 * _Initialize counter to 0_: Set the counter variable to 0.
 * _Initialize divided_clock to 0_: Set the divided clock signal to 0.
-* _Print start message_: Print "Starting clock divider simulation..." to the console.
+* _Print start message_: Print " Starting clock divider simulation ... " to the console.
 * _Loop for 20 iterations_: Repeat the following steps 20 times.
 * _Inside Loop Iteration_:
        * _Call clock_divider()_: Execute the clock_divider() function.
-       * _Increment counter by _1_: Increase the counter value by 1.
+       * _Increment counter by 1_: Increase the counter value by 1.
        * _Is counter >= DIVIDE_FACTOR?_: Check if the counter has reached or exceeded the divide factor.
             * _Yes_: If true, proceed to reset the counter and toggle the divided clock signal.
                  * _Reset counter to 0_: Set the counter back to 0.